sheerazanwar/openDental-NestJs/backend/README.md

 > **PostgreSQL usage:** The application always boots with a PostgreSQL `DATABASE_URL` and never falls back to any other driver.
 Ensure the specified database exists and the user has privileges to create/update tables.
 Development defaults to `TYPEORM_SYNCHRONIZE=true`, while production relies on migrations and automatically runs them if `TYPEORM_RUN_MIGRATIONS_ON_START=true`.
 Tests expect a PostgreSQL database (default `opendental_test`) and drop the schema between runs.

+> **Idempotent migrations:** The initial migration checks for existing enums and tables before creating them, so pointing the service at a pre-provisioned database will not crash startup.
+Subsequent migrations should follow the same pattern when they need to tolerate partially provisioned environments.

 ## Local Development
 ```bash
 npm install